zapabug/ZapSliggers/documentation/docs/testGameplay.md

 5.  **Signer Comparison (If Possible):**
     *   If you can use a NIP-07 extension in your mobile browser, try logging in via NIP-07 on mobile and sending a challenge.
 Does it arrive?
 This helps isolate if the problem is specific to the NIP-46 signing path on mobile.

+**events are time stamped up on receaval of projectile path animate ship as if it was real time but only use nostr, (idea if users install pwa they need only to connect to nostr for a semi live play) theres no ui for any settings for now! not even sandbox all settings are to be changed within code it self app will be minimal installable pwa only  Sertain npubs will have access to the snadboxmode, and it will likely be used a a test base for custom rules for turnaments or challenges***